FarmonApp/FarmOn-Coding-Challenge/README.md

 ## Option 2: Frontend Developer
 ### Objective
 Develop a functional and useful UI that can integrate with FarmOn's system.
 The UI should should present the data provided by the API endpoint `GET http://localhost:8080/parcels/{parcel_id}`.
-There are two sample datasets (parcel_id 1 and 2) available.
+There are two sample parcels (parcel_id 1 and 2).

+Follow this [link](http://localhost:8080/redoc#tag/Parcels/operation/get_parcel_parcels__parcel_id__get) to see a detailed API documentation for the endpoint.

+> [!IMPORTANT]
+> Don't use any other endpoint for the frontend challange.
+All other endpoints are ment to be used for the backend challeng.

 ### Background
 This is one of the core features of FarmOn's system.
 The UI should at a glance show how the field has been doing over the years.

 ### Challenge

-1. Setup a frontend framework + tailwind project of your choice and add it to the current docker compose setup.
+1. Setup a frontend framework of your choice + tailwind project and add it to the current docker compose setup.
-2. Implement a page that can show the the data.
+2. Implement a single page showing the data.
 Use the image below as an inspiration:
 ![Parcel Graph](./assets/ParcelGraph.png)
-3. Add basic styling to the page.
+4. Add basic styling to the page.
-4. Add a map that shows the field geometry.
+5. Add a map that shows the field geometry.